 In one of our earlier projects at Hotel Crowne Plaza in Greater Noida, the architect had planned for a big piece of art to be done on one of the walls of the building.
 The budget provided by a professional artist was way beyond the affordability of the project.
 Our design team then sat with the designers and engineered a solution for their liking which was well within their allocated budget.
 The installation was created with multiple shades of ACP panels in different sizes and planes.

 Another project which was interesting as well as iconic, goes somewhere way back in my childhood — the Sangam Theatre in R.K.
 Puram, New Delhi.
 The new façade of the building beautifully accommodates all the modern design elements of façade design today.
-A double skin system with glass and CNC cut Aluminium sheets along with integrated LED lighting has been a good engineering design concept.
-The signage system for the building was designed as a feature element with aluminium perforated sheet providing flexibility and ease of installation with a walkway designed in the back.
+A double skin system with glass and CNC-cut Aluminium sheets along with integrated LED lighting has been a good engineering design concept.
+The signage system for the building was designed as a feature element with an aluminium perforated sheet providing flexibility and ease of installation with a walkway designed in the back.

 The colour scheme then extended into the main entrance tubular ACP fins.
 To maintain the exactness of the colour, the tubes were PVDF coated in the same colours instead of being powder coated.
 Another interesting element used in the project was expanded mesh.
-The pattern, design, pitch and elongation of the same was finalized after multiple iterations and submission of the samples.
-The product was also installed as a mock-up first, to be seen and for approval of the fixing details in real, instead of just on the paper in the form of shop drawings.
+The pattern, design, pitch and elongation of the same were finalized after multiple iterations and submission of the samples.
+The product was also installed as a mock-up first, to be seen and for approval of the fixing details in real, instead of just on paper in the form of shop drawings.
 A second mock-up was done after incorporating some of the observations by the architect from the first mock-up.
 The actual installation was taken up after the second mock-up was approved.
-All this is possible with an involved client and architect with whom it’s always a pleasure to develop design intent to reality.
+All this is possible with an involved client and architect with whom it’s always a pleasure to develop design intent into reality.

-The key to any innovation is to think beyond boundaries and material restriction.
-Many a times a design concept is shot down by saying that this practically is not possible to be executed.
-But we have our experiences where with hard work, time and effort it can be made to happen, the solution can be engineered.
+The key to any innovation is to think beyond boundaries and material restrictions.
+Many times a design concept is shot down by saying that this practically is not possible to be executed.
+But we have our experiences where with hard work, time and effort it can be made to happen, and the solution can be engineered.
 As a couple, we always have this interesting debate where I shall be pushing Nikhil (Nikhil Jain is the author’s spouse and Managing Director at Alpro Industries) to ensure that the challenging design intent communicated by the architect is transformed into an actual visible product which reminds of the great works of legendary architects in the form of iconic buildings recognized by the world today that motivates us to be part of their development journey.

 Another project that we are currently working on is very interesting where we are trying to create the effect of prismatic glass without using a prismatic glass.
-We have been working patiently with the international as well as local architects along with the client to create a beautiful glass box with a jewel effect.
+We have been working patiently with international as well as local architects along with the client to create a beautiful glass box with a jewel effect.
 Many more features in the project, be it the canopy being designed, aesthetic fin profiles, etc., are all being developed progressively and patiently.
 All this is being achieved with multiple samples developed from time to time.
-Behind each sample on site lies multiple samples and prototypes developed in our factory in Haridwar.
+Behind each sample on-site lies multiple samples and prototypes developed in our factory in Haridwar.
 We are thankful to the client for showing confidence in us.
-To see the project from design stage to extensive façade and material engineering, and now going through the installation, weaves into a beautiful story of hard work, design and engineering.
-We shall love to share the details of the project one day when the same is completed.
+To see the project from the design stage to the extensive façade and material engineering, and now going through the installation, weaves into a beautiful story of hard work, design and engineering.
+We would love to share the details of the project one day when the same is completed.